 History Office and Library

-Our History - USCIS benefits from a legacy of more than 100 years of federal immigration and naturalization administration.
-The USCIS History Office website provides information about our agency’s history.
+USCIS benefits from a legacy of more than 100 years of federal immigration and naturalization administration.
+Explore our organizational timeline and read about key turning points in U.S. immigration history.

-History Office Webinars - The USCIS Historical Research Branch offers several webinars for beginner and advanced researchers.
-They are an easy and free way to learn about the USCIS history, library, and genealogy programs and services from agency historians, librarians and program representatives.
+The USCIS Historical Office and Library offers several webinars for beginner and advanced researchers.
+They are an easy and free way to learn about the USCIS history, library, and genealogy programs and services.